microsoft/Microsoft-365-Defender-Hunting-Queries/Execution/umworkerprocess-unusual-subprocess-activity.md

 * [CVE-2021-26858](https://nvd.nist.gov/vuln/detail/CVE-2021-26858)
 * [CVE-2021-27065](https://nvd.nist.gov/vuln/detail/CVE-2021-27065)

 The following query surfaces when unusual subprocesses were launched by MWorkerProcess, the Exchange Unified Messaging service.
-This might indicate exploitation of CVE-2021-26857 to run malicious code.
+This might indicate exploitation of CVE-2021-26857 to run arbitrary code.

 More queries related to this threat can be found under the [See also](#See-also) section of this page.